-L. Caitlin Kanewske is a doctoral student and professor in the department of Criminology, Law and Society at George Mason University.
-She received her MS degree in Justice, Law and Society from American University in 2014 and her BA in English from the University of Maryland, Baltimore County (UMBC) in 2010.
-From 2010 to 2011 she was a security threat group special instructor within the New Mexico Corrections Department.
-Her research interests include evidence-based crime interventions, mental health, prison reform, and correctional programming.
+L. Caitlin Kanewske is a doctoral student in the department of Criminology, Law and Society at George Mason University.
+They received an MS degree in Justice, Law and Society from American University in 2014 and a BA in English from the University of Maryland, Baltimore County (UMBC) in 2010.
+From 2010 to 2011, they were a security threat group special instructor within the New Mexico Corrections Department.
+Their research interests include evidence-based crime interventions, mental health, prison reform, and correctional programming.

 Community Safety in Appalachian Kentucky

 Improving Police Response to Mental Illness in Rural Areas